 Final thoughts on non-owner car insurance in Kentucky

-Non-owner car insurance is a good option in Kentucky to get auto insurance liability coverage if you rent or borrow vehicles occasionally, use a car-sharing service or need to file an SR-22 form.
+Non-owner car insurance is an excellent choice in Kentucky if you occasionally rent or borrow vehicles, use a car-sharing service or need to file an SR-22 form.

 Resources & Methodology